 Cons of petrol lawn mowers:

 A robot mower isn't cheap, but it makes mowing hassle free.
-Once installed, it will mow your lawn with little input from you, cutting regularly and mulching clippings back into the lawn so there are no clippings to deal with.
+Once installed, these cordless electric models will mow your lawn with little input from you, cutting regularly and mulching clippings back into the lawn so there are no clippings to deal with.
 We suggest you use your robot mower during daylight to reduce the risk to wildlife.

 Pros of robot lawn mowers: